AUA Summit - What is Vaginal Agenesis?

 When can I have sex?

-Though you should talk to your health care provider before having sex, it is often ok to start 4 to 6 weeks after treatment.
+Though you should talk to your health care provider before having sex, it is often ok to start two to three months after treatment.
 Lubrication will likely be needed since the skin will not make the same substances as normal vaginal tissue.
 Lubrication after bowel vaginoplasty is less of a problem.

 Can I have a normal sex life?